 “Stay calm and drink (buy) more wine,” in Alicati, Turkey. (c) 2016 Brian Awehali

 Alicati cats stake out A.M. rendering lessons at the fish market.
-It’s very important that not one, but two flags hang over your fish cleaning operation. (c) 2016 Brian Awehali
+It’s very important that not one, but two flags festoon your fish cleaning operation. (c) 2016 Brian Awehali

 Visionally impressive but nutritionally disastrous Turkish breakfast.
 80% of what you see here is a kind of “preserve” suspended in simple syrup.
 In the U.S., this would qualify as “part” of a nutritious breakfast. (c) 2016 Brian Awehali